Skatteetaten/mva-meldingen/README.md

 Documentation for mva-meldingen

+We are re-arranging and updating documentation to include "komensasjonsmeldingmreverdiavgift" and prepare for "omvendt avgiftsplikt".

+The work is expected to be completed by 29th of june.
+In the meanwhile the

 ## Notebook Examples

 How to get the examples up and running(Linux Ubuntu).

 ### Initial setup

 <i>Open terminal in this repository(mva-meldingen). </i> <br>
 Install jupyter notebook

     snap install jupyter

 Check that you have python and pip installed.

     #Check the system Python version
     python --version